EMBL-ABR/Elixir-Services-Display/README.md

 ### Install instructions
 1. Install nginx - `sudo apt-get install nginx`
 2. Clone this repo
-3. Put all files into `/usr/share/nginx/html`
+3. Put all files and folders into `/usr/share/nginx/html`
 4. Reload nginx - `sudo service nginx restart`
+5. Should be available at `localhost/toolsAU/toolsAU.html`